Course Registration and Enrollment

 Refunds for withdrawing from classes are based on the times the class has met and not on attendance.
 During the 100% refund period, an instructor may drop a student for non-attendance and/or not meeting prerequisites; in this case, no grade will appear on the student’s record.

 If a student drops during the 100% refund period, no grade will appear on the student’s record.
 See the Refund Policy for additional information.
 A student may choose to withdraw from a course up to the midpoint (60%) of a course.
+After that period, a "W" is assigned to the course and no refund will be permitted.
 There may be conditions under which a student will be administratively withdrawn from a course.
 Date of last attendance will be recorded in MyTMCC.

 Auditing a Class